PhantomMaa/AppActivePro/docs/en/details/demo.md

 ### Dubbo

-The building process of Dubbo demo is too complicated，we suggest using demo in "quick start":
+the building process of demo of Dubbo is far too complicated，we suggest using demo in  "quick start":

-1. first of all, modify rules in frontend-center, so that frontend-center would route request to the wrong unit
+### SpringCloud

+the building process of demo of Dubbo is far too complicated，we suggest using demo in  "quick start".
+Specially，unit service protection testing are as follows:

+1. run test

     ```
-    cd data/frontend-center
-    vim idUnitMapping.json
+    curl 127.0.0.1:8884/detail -H "Host:demo.appactive.io" -H "appactive-router-id:2499"
+    # you will notice an error
+    403 FORBIDDEN "routerId 2499 does not belong in unit:unit"
     ```

-    the rules are as follows

-    ```
-    {
-      "itemType": "UnitRuleItem",
-      "items": [
-        {
-          "name": "unit",
-          "conditions": [
-            {
-              "@userIdBetween": [
-                "0~2999"
-              ]
-            }
-          ]
-        },
-        {
-          "name": "center",
-          "conditions": [
-            {
-              "@userIdBetween": [
-                "3000~9999"
-              ]
-            }
-          ]
-        }
-      ]
-    }
-    ```

-2. run test

-    ```
-    curl 127.0.0.1:8885/detail -H "Host:demo.appactive.io" -H "r_id:2499"
-    # you can see error logs as follows
-    [appactive/io.appactive.demo.common.service.dubbo.ProductServiceUnit:1.0.0] [detail] from [172.18.0.9] is rejected by UnitRule Protection, targetUnit [CENTER], currentUnit [unit].)
-    ```

-because we modified rules, so that frontend-center would route request of routerId 2499 to unit. however，request like this should be routed to center, so provider in unit would deny such request.
+A request of 2499 was routed to unit, however, request of 2499 should be routed to center,thus the provider of unit rejected this request

 ## Rule description

-### Baseline

 After running all applications, we ran baseline.sh and actually did the following things:

-- Push rules to other applications through file channels
+- Push rules to other applications through nacos channel
 - Push rules to gateway through http channel

 The rules include

-- idSource.json: Describes how to extract routing labels from http traffic
+- appactive.dataId.idSourceRulePath: Describes how to extract routing labels from http traffic
-- idTransformer.json: Describe how to parse the routing mark
+- appactive.dataId.transformerRulePath: Describe how to parse the routing mark
-- idUnitMapping.json: Describe the mapping relationship between the routing mark and the unit
+- appactive.dataId.trafficRouteRulePath: Describe the mapping relationship between the routing mark and the unit
-- machine.json: describes the attribution unit of the current machine
+- appactive.dataId.dataScopeRuleDirectoryPath_mysql-product: describes the attribution unit of the current machine
-- mysql-product: describe the attributes of the database

 ### Switch flow
 Mainly do the following things when switching flow: